ansiblejunky/ansible-execution-environment/README.md

 ansible-navigator config --container-engine docker --execution-environment-image ansible-ee:5.0
 ```

-## Push the Image
+## Publish the Image

-Once you have built the image locally, tested it, and scanned it for security issues - you are now ready to push the image to a registry of choice.
+Once you have built the image locally, tested it, and scanned it for security issues - you are now ready to publish the image to a registry of choice.

 ```bash
 # Example using quay.io